-The purpose of this course is to expose students further to supervised herbal clinical work.
-Students continue treating their own clients in partnership with other students and under the direct supervision of experienced herbalists.
-Client safety continues to be of paramount importance.
+The purpose of CHC772 Herbal Clinical Internship II (Level 2) is to expose students further to supervised herbal clinical work.
+Students continue treating their own clients in partnership with other students and under the supervision of experienced herbalists.
+Client safely continues to be of paramount importance.
 All clinical sessions include discussion time for each student to explore with a supervisor the many considerations that inform clinical decisions in the practice of herbal medicine.
-The herbal clinic continues to focus on teaching the students to translate a traditional diagnosis into an herbal formula that is a comprehensive response to the issues and energetics presented in the treatment room.
-Students are expected to demonstrate increasing levels of competency in various areas.
+The herbal clinic continues to focus on teaching the students to translate a diagnosis into and herbal formula that is a comprehensive response to the issues and energetics presented in the treatment room.
+Students are expected to demonstrate increasing levels of competency and independence in various areas.
 Follow-up work with patients continues, and students are expected to demonstrate increasing diagnostic and treatment skills.
-The integration of herbal medicine and Western biomedicine is also be discussed.
+The integration of herbal medicine and Western biomedicine is also discussed.
+Practical.